morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 - For *Android projects*: Udacity's [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree--nd801) team has developed a [style guide](http://udacity.github.io/android-nanodegree-guidelines/index.html) for use in app source code.
 This style guide is a subset of the standard [Android Code Style Guidelines for Developers](http://source.android.com/source/code-style.html).

 #### JavaScript, HTML, and CSS
-Udacity's [Front-End Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) team has developed a style guide for these languages:
+Udacity's [Front-End Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) team has developed a style specification for these languages:
 - [JavaScript](http://udacity.github.io/frontend-nanodegree-styleguide/javascript.html)
 - [HTML](http://udacity.github.io/frontend-nanodegree-styleguide/index.html)
 - [CSS](http://udacity.github.io/frontend-nanodegree-styleguide/css.html).

-Follow the recommendations of those style guides when submitting code written in any of those languages.
+Follow that specification when submitting code written in any of these three.

 ## Writing Clean Code

+#### Self-Documenting Code
+Code should speak for itself.
 The ideal of code lucid enough to render comments superfluous has been most eloquently championed by Robert C. Martin.
 In [*Clean Code: A Handbook of Agile Software Craftsmanship*](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/), Uncle Bob, as he is affectionately known, writes:

 >If our programming languages were expressive enough, or if we had the talent to subtly wield those languages to express our intent, we would not need comments very much—perhaps not at all.